-I’m Ian Hopton, the author of the site and a long-time advocate of LVT.
+I’m Ian Hopton, the author of the site and a long-time advocate of land value taxation.
 The ideas and propositions expressed in the explanations are entirely my own, and may not necessarily be shared by the individuals and organisations referred to through the various links.

-I first came across the idea of LVT whilst studying economics in the 1970s, and this led me to read the book, Progress and Poverty, published, in 1879, by the American political philosopher Henry George, and I remember being struck immediately by the logic and moral intelligence of the arguments made.
+I first came across the idea of land value taxation whilst studying at the School of Economics Science in London in the 1970s.
+This led me to read the book Progress and Poverty published in 1879 by the American political philosopher Henry George, and I remember being struck immediately by the logic and moral intelligence of the arguments made.
 In his book George advocates the land value tax, and his ideas gave rise to a world-wide movement that reached its height of popularity in the first decade of the 20th century.
-But after World War 1 the ideas became overshadowed, and finally buried out of sight, so that now very few people remember anything about it.
-This fact in itself always aroused my curiosity; how could such an excellent system be so readily forgotten, and finally treated, even in many academic circles, as no more than a footnote?
+But after World War 1 the ideas became overshadowed by the growing preference amongst politicians for the income tax.
+The land value tax was eventually buried out of sight, so that now very few people remember anything about it.
+This fact in itself always aroused my curiosity; how could such an excellent system be so readily forgotten, and finally treated, even in many academic circles, as no more than a historical footnote?
 After collecting much material from different sources over the years, I decided to marshal my own ideas in the form of this website, in an attempt to answer this question, and to provide some guidance to those who may be curious about a tax based on land values.

 Over recent decades it has become increasingly apparent that Britain, and in fact the whole western economic capitalist system, is in need of fundamental economic and political reform, not least in the way we impose and collect taxes.
 Any such reform would require the support of the electorate, and this will only be forthcoming if they know what they are voting for.
 I hope this site will help some way towards that knowledge.
 There is a growing public awareness of the gross injustices and inequalities within society which appear to be getting worse rather than better, despite all the good intentions of successive governments.
 This awareness can lead either to cynicism and despair or to a determination to understand and remedy the causes.
 I hope that this explanation,will help to fill the gap in this understanding.